IIBF BFM Module B: Unit 8 - Operational Risk

 Unlike legacy systems that examine transactions in hindsight (Post-Mortem), RBS evaluates operational efficacy in both actual and projected environments.
 It shifts focus from discrete audits to continuous health assessment.

-To ensure institutions maintain robust internal controls that identify, monitor, and mitigate risk across all business layers on an ongoing basis.
+Per the April 2026 directives, the mandate has shifted toward **Operational Resilience** and **Forward-Looking Provisions (ECL)**, ensuring institutions maintain robust internal controls that identify and mitigate risk across all business layers on an ongoing basis.

 Basle Committee: Drivers of Systemic Failure